Jaganpro/force-code-review-checklists/visualforce.md

 #Performances

-- Expensive calculation and data loading are lazy-loaded using JavaScript remoting and the `rerender` attribute
+- Expensive calculation and data loading are lazy-loaded using JavaScript remoting and the `reRender` attribute
-- The `actionRegion` tag is used to limit the view state size
+- The `actionRegion` tag is used where applicable to limit the size of the view state
 - Both CSS and JavaScript are imported as static resources
 - CSS resources are referred at the top of the page
 - JavaScript resources are referred at the bottom of the page

 #Security

-- All JavaScript quoted variables loaded from server use `JSENCODE` to prevent XSS vulnerabilities
+- Text and merge fields to be used in JavaScript are escaped using `JSENCODE` to prevent XSS vulnerabilities
 - All HTML directly generated with data coming from server uses `HTMLENCODE` to prevent XSS vulnerabilities
 - All URLs composed with data coming from server use `URLENCODE` to prevent XSS vulnerabilities